 Two baccalaureate degrees may be earned simultaneously when all departmental, ancillary, and unique requirements are met for both of the specified degrees.

 The student earning two degrees simultaneously may use the UCA Core courses and applicable special degree requirements for both degrees.

 Courses used to meet requirements for the majors and minors associated with two degrees earned simultaneously must be unique in all instances.

-The student earning two degrees simultaneously will be required to present no more than one minor.
+The student earning two degrees simultaneously shall not be required to present a minor, but may do so if desired.